RishabhRD/lspactions/readme.md

 # [WIP] lspactions

-lspactions provide handlers for various lsp actions.
+lspactions provide handlers for various lsp actions. lspactions targets to be highly extensible and customizable.
+It uses floating for handlers if it really improves workflow otherwise try to provide similar (but highy customizable) handlers to nvim's default handlers.

 Current lspactions handlers:
 - codeaction (floating win)